ivanvoitovych/tour-of-heroes/step-6.md

 }
 ```

-And move hero details html part to the view, renaming $selectedHero to the $hero accordingly:
+Please move the hero details HTML part to the view, renaming `$selectedHero` to the `$hero` accordingly:

 `viewi-app\Components\Views\HeroDetail\HeroDetail.html`